Jerry Smith (tight end): Professional career

 Smith attended Arizona State, where he did not play football until his junior season.
 Joining the team as a walk-on wide receiver in 1964, Smith caught 9 passes for 129 yards and 2 touchdowns in 9 games.
 The following season, Smith was converted to tight end, and went on to catch 42 passes for 618 yards and 5 touchdowns.

-Selected in the ninth round (118th overall) of the 1965 NFL Draft, - where his team mates included Charley Taylor, and his college friends included David Mixner - Smith was also drafted by the Kansas City Chiefs in the 18th round of the 1965 AFL Draft.
+Selected in the ninth round (118th overall) of the 1965 NFL draft, - where his teammates included Charley Taylor, and his college friends included David Mixner - Smith was also drafted by the Kansas City Chiefs in the 18th round of the 1965 AFL Draft.

 Smith developed his Redskins career as a running and catching tight end under head coaches Bill McPeak, Otto Graham and most memorably under Vince Lombardi, who had a positive approach to gay players.
 After Lombardi's death, under George Allen his role changed to mainly blocking, leading the team to Super Bowl VII at the end of the 1972 season.
 In the fourth quarter with the Redskins trailing the Miami Dolphins, quarterback Billy Kilmer tried a pass to Smith who was running across the end zone, but the ball hit the goal post.
-Although the Redskins lost the game 14-7, Sports Illustrated called Smith "an outstanding receiver among tight ends, with the ability to break open for a long gain."
+Although the Redskins lost the game 14–7, Sports Illustrated called Smith "an outstanding receiver among tight ends, with the ability to break open for a long gain."

-In 1976 the Redskins signed the larger and faster Jean Fugett, who Smith helped and assisted in his integration to the team.
-In the same year, he was quietly approached by Washington Star journalist Lynn Rosellini with regards her series of gay sports people.
-Smith contributed on the understanding that neither his name, team or position were revealed.
-Rosellini opened her article with a description of Smith's hands, which led former team mate Dave Kopay to recognize the player as Smith, and hence lead to Kopay telephoning Rosellini and becoming the first former football player to come out two days later.
+In 1976 the Redskins signed the larger and faster Jean Fugett, whom Smith helped and assisted in his integration to the team.
+In the same year, he was quietly approached by Washington Star journalist Lynn Rosellini regarding her series of gay sports people.
+Smith contributed on the understanding that his name, team, or position would not be revealed.
+Rosellini opened her article with a description of Smith's hands, which led former teammate Dave Kopay to recognize the player as Smith, and hence lead to Kopay telephoning Rosellini and becoming the first former football player to come out two days later.

 Despite his skills having diminished, coach Allen kept bringing Smith back into the Redskins roster due to his work ethic.
 Smith made one catch in 1977, and spent the 1978 season on the injured list.
 Smith caught 421 passes, including 60 touchdowns, a career record for tight ends at the time and the 17th highest total in NFL history.
 His record held for 27 years, beaten by Shannon Sharpe on November 16, 2003.
 His 421 receptions were the third highest total ever by a tight end when he retired, trailing only Hall of Famers Mike Ditka and Jackie Smith.
 Smith was named All-Pro twice and held several NFL records that stood for years.
 In 2011, the Professional Football Researchers Association named Smith to the PRFA Hall of Very Good Class of 2011.